vyapp/vy/BOOK.md

 ### Drop a range selection mark

 A range selection mark is a mark in the text to be used to add selection up/down/right/left.
-In order to drop a range selection mark, switch to NORMAL mode then press.
+In order to drop a range selection mark, switch to NORMAL mode then press:

     <Control-v>

 It will appear a msg on the statusbar saying that mark selection was dropped at the cursor position.
-The Key-Commands to add selection up/down/left/right use this mark as a reference.
+The keycommands to add selection up/down/left/right use this mark as a reference.

 ***

 ### Add/remove range selection one line up

-Once a range selection mark was dropped, press the below Key-Command in NORMAL mode.
+Once a range selection mark was dropped, press the below keycommand in NORMAL mode:

     <Control-k>